partrita/scRNAseq_course/README.md

 The course can be reproduced without any package installation by running the course docker image which contains all the required packages.

 ### Run the image
 Make sure Docker is installed on your system.
 If not, please follow [these instructions](https://docs.docker.com/engine/installation/).
-To run the course docker image (use [the latest version](https://quay.io/repository/cellgeni/scrna-seq-course?tab=tags) of the course instead of v5.14):
+To run the course docker image use [the `latest` version](https://quay.io/repository/cellgeni/scrna-seq-course?tab=tags).

+You can pass the environment variable `JUPYTER_TOKEN` to the container to set a specific password or you can let jupyter generate a random access token:

 ```
-docker run -p 8888:8888 -e PASSWORD="jupyter" quay.io/cellgeni/scrna-seq-course:v5.14
+docker run -p 8888:8888 -e JUPYTER_TOKEN=password quay.io/cellgeni/scrna-seq-course:latest
 ```

 Then follow the instructions provided, e.g.: